pippinbarr/v-r-4-99/process/curation.md

 * Added roadside marquee.
 Kind of disappointed to find that the prefabs don't actually have prewritten text on them, and I don't think it's probably fair to use the sample scenes to take them from?
 Or is it?
 Not really?
 Or IS it?
 HMMMMMMMMMM.
 This is an interesting question because with a scene the develop is explicitly trying to show off how cool their asset is, so that's a plus.
 On the other hand it adds a lot of potential contextual extras... gee I don't actually know what to do with that.
 * In the end I did use the demo versions from the scene for installation - I think it's a more accurate vision of what the developer thinks about the asset, and I think that's okay.
+* Installed low poly campsite.
+Ran into the issue of its demo scene using an asset for positioning I don't have so had to disable that (feels very much little a dirty little curatorial/installer secret moment).
+Other than that it works well.
+Well except the block it's on is super high, so I had to probuild some stairs up to it, but I like that!
+It's quite beautiful in the end and very chill compared to the desert all around it!

 ---